TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Methodology

 \subsubsection{Logit-Based Apportionment}

-To bypass the non-linearity of the Softmax, we analyze contributions in the logit space, where additivity is preserved.
+To bypass the non-linearity of the Softmax, we analyze contributions in the logit space.
 Let $\Delta z_{h,y}^{(l)}$ denote the scalar contribution of head $h$ to the logit of the \textbf{target token} $y$.
-This is calculated as the dot product between the projected head output and the target token's unembedding vector $\mathbf{W}_{e,y}$:
+This is calculated as the dot product between the projected head output and the target token's unembedding vector $\mathbf{w}_{U,y}$:

-We then apportion the exact probability contribution $\Delta P_{\text{att}}^{(l)}$ (derived in Section \ref{sec:decomposition}) to each head $h$ proportional to its exponential logit contribution:
+We then apportion the complete probability contribution $\Delta P_{\text{att}}^{(l)}$ (derived in Section \ref{sec:decomposition}) to each head $h$ proportional to its exponential logit contribution: